BV-BRC/p3_genome_annotation/README.md

 Genome Alignment, Protein Family Sorter, Comparative Pathway Viewer, Similar Genome Finder.

-This module defines the [BV-BRC](https://bv-brc.org) service script for the genome annotation services.

-There are three distinct application types defined here:

-1. [GenomeAnnotation](app_specs/GenomeAnnotation.md): Service that provides the backend for the BV-BRC web interface; it takes contigs as input.
-2. [GenomeAnnotationGenbank](app_specs/GenomeAnnotationGenbank.md): Currently only available via the `p3-submit-genome-annotation` command-line script; allows the processing of Genbank files as input.
-3. [ComprehensiveGenomeAnalysis](app_specs/ComprehensiveGenomeAnalysis.md): Provides the backend for the BV-BRC Comprehensive Genome Annotation service.

 ## About this module

 This module is a component of the BV-BRC build system.
 It is designed to fit into the `dev_container` infrastructure which manages development and production deployment of the components of the BV-BRC.
 More documentation is available [here](https://github.com/BV-BRC/dev_container/tree/master/README.md).

+There are three distinct application service specifications defined here:

+1. [GenomeAnnotation](app_specs/GenomeAnnotation.md): Service that provides the backend for the BV-BRC web interface; it takes contigs as input.
+2. [GenomeAnnotationGenbank](app_specs/GenomeAnnotationGenbank.md): Currently only available via the `p3-submit-genome-annotation` command-line script; allows the processing of Genbank files as input.
+3. [ComprehensiveGenomeAnalysis](app_specs/ComprehensiveGenomeAnalysis.md): Provides the backend for the BV-BRC Comprehensive Genome Annotation service.

 The code in this module provides the BV-BRC application service wrapper scripts for the genome annotation service as well as some backend utilities: